Nominate a beneficiary

 A dependant, who must be:

-• Your spouse (including de-facto spouse and partners of the same sex)
+• Your current spouse (including de-facto spouse and partners of the same sex)

 • Someone you’re in an interdependency relationship with (see FAQs below), or